 DETROIT â€” Although fiscal belt-tightening is leaving little money for the U.S. military to purchase replacements for worn-out combat and utility ground vehicles, this could mean a post-conflict boom for the secondary market of suppliers and refurbishing shops as aging vehicles are reset.
 Except for the planned Amphibious Combat Vehicle (ACV) to replace the 1970s-era Amphibious Assault Vehicle (AAV) and the Joint Light Tactical Vehicle (JLTV) program with the U.S. Army to replace most of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Ground Vehicle Manufacturersâ€™ Bust Could Be Suppliersâ€™ Boom".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Ground Vehicle Manufacturersâ€™ Bust Could Be Suppliersâ€™ Boom".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.